-- Remember to check out other places around the Konkuk University area together, as this area is famous for its cheap & nice food and interesting pubs.
-Chinese food (jjajjang myun and lamb satay) is cheap here too!
+- Remember to check out other places around the Konkuk University area together, as this area is famous for its good food without hefty price tag and interesting pubs.
+Chinese food (jjajjang myun and lamb skewers) is cheap here too!

-- Depending on where you stay, this place could take more than 40 mins ride on a subway.
-If your aim is to shop, I’d suggest you shop around Hongdae/ Ehwa/ Gangnam or Garosugil.
+- Depending on where you stay, this place could take more than 40 mins. ride on a subway.
+If your aim is to shop, Hongdae/ Ehwa/ Gangnam or Garosugil would probably fare better.

 Common Ground 커먼그라운드